aleron75-archive/Webgriffe_TphPro/README.md

 Furthermore you can choose to log both Frontend and Backend HTTP Request's parameters.

-Once installed, you can configure this extension in the @System > Configuration > WEBGRIFFE EXTENSIONS > Template Path Hints Pro@ section.
+Once installed, you can configure this extension in the `System > Configuration > WEBGRIFFE EXTENSIONS > Template Path Hints Pro` section.

 Compatibility
 -------------